Uber’s Asian rival Grab loses its head of engineering

 Grab may be in the process of raising a huge $2.5 billion investment round, with SoftBank, Didi and Toyota confirmed as participants, but Uber’s Southeast Asia-based rival has lost its head of engineering.

-Arul Kumaravel, VP of engineering at Grab, has left the company for person reasons, according to a source.
+Arul Kumaravel, VP of engineering at Grab, has left the company for personal reasons, according to a source.
+It’s not yet clear what his next plan is.
 Grab confirmed the departure.

 Kumaravel joined Grab’s Singapore office from Amazon, where he had been head of mobile development, in April 2015.
 He assumed the role as head of tech at Grab in August of that year following the departure then-CTO Wei Zhu, a former Facebook engineer who lasted just over a year in his role.